ALTIBASE/Documents/Manuals/Altibase_trunk/eng/CLI_2_Eng.md

 In Altibase 4, when all three results are summed together, SQLRowCount () is 208 Return the result.

-If you want to get the same result as Altibase 4 in Altibase 5, SQLMoreResults () The function must be repeated until it returns SQL_NO_DATA and added to the result obtained by SQLRowCount ().
+In order to get the same result as Altibase 4 in Altibase 5, SQLMoreResults () The function must be repeated until it returns SQL_NO_DATA and added to the result obtained by SQLRowCount ().

 #### Unlimited Array Execute, Array Fetch

 Altibase does not have restrictions on Array Execute and Array Fetch as buffer size.

-Therefore, you can bind array in the allocated memory and can use CM_BUFF_SIZE no more.
+Therefore, the user can bind array in the allocated memory and can use CM_BUFF_SIZE no more.

 #### Unavailable Properties